design-automation/mobius-mooc-generator/markdown_structure.md

   * a checkboxes problem, and
   * a submit problem.
 * The settings for the unit follow the same rules as those described above.
 Note that the text `# UNIT` must appear on the first line.
-* Follwoing the settings for teh unit, each component starts with a heading `# COMPONENT`
+* Follwoing the settings for the unit, each component starts with a heading `# COMPONENT`
 * Follwoing the heading, the `{: }` settings define settings specific to that component.
 * One important required setting is the `type="xxx"` setting.
 Valid values are:
   * `type="html"`, `type="problem-checkboxes"`, `type="problem-submit"`, `type="video"`,